 Number 2: The Growth Phase

 If your puppy is aged 4 – 8 months old and you’re requesting information on this topic, the main reason is that he’s experiencing the “puppy uglies,” a term that’s used to describe a Pomeranian puppy with unusual looks.
-He may have normally short hair covering most of his body.
-However, there can be slightly longer hairs in small patches, as well as some bald areas; hence the name, “puppy uglies.”
+He may normally have short hair covering most of his body.

 It’s because he sheds his Pomeranian short hair as a puppy so he can grow his adult long coat.
-Some owners may be concerned by all the changes but there’s no cause for alarm.
+Some owners may be concerned by all the changes, but there’s no cause for alarm.
 It’s a painless process that all Pomeranian puppies go through.
 It usually starts any time between the 4 -8 months and will be finished by the time he’s one year old.
 However, in some cases, it will continue until he is 18 months old.

 By the time your Pomeranian is 18 months old, he should have his full adult coat.